odilson-dev/odilson-dev/README.md

 </p>

 # 💫 About Me:
 My name is Italis Odilson Woodly, an enthusiastic self-taught developer hailing from Haiti.
 I aspire to become a World class Software Developer.
 I studied CS for 3 years, but due to personal reason, decided to drop out.
-However, i didn't want to give up on my dream, this is where i discovered [TheOdinProject](www.theodinproject.com) a free, open-source coding curriculum available entirely online and supported by a hight skilled developer community.
+However, i didn't want to give up on my dream, this is where i discovered <a href="https://www.theodinproject.com">TheOdinProject</a> a free, open-source coding curriculum available entirely online and supported by a hight skilled developer community.
 I've been learning Web development from TOP since august 2023 and i've noticed a huge improvement in my development skills in just a few months.

 *   🌍  I'm based in Les Cayes, Haiti
 *   ✉️  You can contact me at [italisodilsonwoodly@gmail.com](mailto:italisodilsonwoodly@gmail.com)
-*   🧠  I'm currently learning Web Development at [TheOdinProject](www.theodinproject.com)
+*   🧠  I'm currently learning Web Development at <a href="https://www.theodinproject.com">TheOdinProject</a>
 *   🤝  I'm open to collaborating on interesting projects
 *   ⚡  I love music and working out in my free time